Comprehensive framework for evaluation of deep neural networks in detection and quantification of lymphoma from PET/CT images: clinical insights, pitfalls, and observer agreement analyses: Results

 \subsection{Detection performance}

-We evaluated the performance of our networks on three types of detection metrics, as defined in Section \ref{subsubsec:detection_metrics}.
-Criterion 1, being the weakest detection criterion, had the best overall detection sensitivity of all criteria across all networks on both internal and external test sets, followed by Criterion 3 and then Criterion 2 (Fig. \ref{fig:detection_boxplots}).
-From Criterion 1, UNet, SegResNet, DynUNet, and SwinUNETR obtained median sensitivities of 1.0 [0.57, 1.0], 1.0 [0.59, 1.0], 1.0 [0.63, 1.0], and 1.0 [0.66, 1.0] respectively on the internal test set, while on the external set, they obtained 0.67 [0.5, 1.0], 0.68 [0.51, 0.89], 0.70 [0.5, 1.0], and 0.67 [0.5, 0.86] respectively.
-Naturally, there was a drop in performance upon going from the internal to external testing.
-Furthermore, Criterion 1 had the best performance on the number of FP metrics with the networks obtaining 4.0 [1.0, 6.0], 3.0 [2.0, 6.0], 5.0 [2.0, 10.0], and 7.0 [3.0, 11.25] median FPs respectively on the internal test set, and 16.0 [9.0, 24.0], 10.0 [7.0, 19.0], 18.0 [10.0, 29.0], and 31.0 [21.0, 55.0] median FPs respectively on the external test set. \\
+We evaluated network performance using the three detection criteria, as defined in Sec. \ref{subsubsec:detection_metrics}.
+Criterion 1, being the weakest criterion, had the best overall detection sensitivity of all criteria across all networks on both internal and external test sets, followed by Criterion 3 and then Criterion 2 (Fig. \ref{fig:detection_boxplots}).
+From Criterion 1, ResUNet, SegResNet, DynUNet, and SwinUNETR obtained median sensitivities of 1.0 [0.57, 1.0], 1.0 [0.59, 1.0], 1.0 [0.63, 1.0], and 1.0 [0.66, 1.0] respectively on internal test set, while on external set, they obtained 0.67 [0.5, 1.0], 0.68 [0.51, 0.89], 0.70 [0.5, 1.0], and 0.67 [0.5, 0.86] respectively.
+Naturally, there was a drop in performance upon going from internal to external testing.
+Furthermore, Criterion 1 gave the best network performance on the number of FP metrics with the networks obtaining 4.0 [1.0, 6.0], 3.0 [2.0, 6.0], 5.0 [2.0, 10.0], and 7.0 [3.0, 11.25] median FPs respectively on internal test set, and 16.0 [9.0, 24.0], 10.0 [7.0, 19.0], 18.0 [10.0, 29.0], and 31.0 [21.0, 55.0] median FPs respectively on external test set. \\

-Furthermore, being a harder detection criterion, Criterion 2 had the lowest detection sensitivities for all networks with median being 0.5 [0.0, 1.0], 0.56 [0.19, 1.0], 0.5 [0.17, 1.0], and 0.55 [0.19, 1.0] respectively on the internal test set, and 0.25 [0.1, 0.5], 0.25 [0.14, 0.5], 0.25 [0.13, 0.5], and 0.27 [0.16, 0.5] respectively on the external test set.
-For this criterion, the drop in median sensitivities on going from the internal to external test set is comparable to those of Criterion 1.
-Similarly, for this criterion, the median FPs per patient were 4.5 [2.0, 8.0], 4.0 [2.0, 8.0], 6.0 [4.0, 12.25], and 9.0 [5.0, 13.0] respectively on the internal test set, and 22.0 [14.0, 36.0], 17.0 [10.0, 28.0], 25.0 [16.0, 37.0], and 44.0 [27.0, 63.0] respectively on the external test set.
-Despite the sensitivities being lower than in Criterion 1, the FPs per patient is similar on both internal and external test sets for Criterion 2 (although the variation of median FPs between criteria on the external test set for SwinUNETR is the highest). \\
+Furthermore, being a harder detection criterion, Criterion 2 had the lowest detection sensitivities for all networks with median being 0.5 [0.0, 1.0], 0.56 [0.19, 1.0], 0.5 [0.17, 1.0], and 0.55 [0.19, 1.0] respectively on internal test set, and 0.25 [0.1, 0.5], 0.25 [0.14, 0.5], 0.25 [0.13, 0.5], and 0.27 [0.16, 0.5] respectively on external test set.
+For this criterion, the drop in median sensitivities on going from the internal to external testing was comparable to those of Criterion 1.
+Similarly, for this criterion, the median FPs per patient were 4.5 [2.0, 8.0], 4.0 [2.0, 8.0], 6.0 [4.0, 12.25], and 9.0 [5.0, 13.0] respectively on internal test set, and 22.0 [14.0, 36.0], 17.0 [10.0, 28.0], 25.0 [16.0, 37.0], and 44.0 [27.0, 63.0] respectively on external test set.
+Despite the sensitivities being lower than in Criterion 1, the FPs per patient were similar on both internal and external test sets for Criterion 2.